inigolabs/workshops/apollo-gateway-fed-2-demo/FEDERATION_GUIDE.md

-# Managed Federation Guide
+# Inigo's Managed Federation for Apollo Federation v2 User Guide

 This guide will walk you through how to use Inigo's Managed Federation for Apollo Federation v2.
+Inigo offers a drop-in replacement for existing Apollo Federation (v1 or v2) implementations.
+Inigo includes schema composition, operational schema checks, a versioned schema registry, and more.

+## Part A: Composing a Federated Schema Locally

+Using the `inigo` CLI, you can locally compose your federated schema for development purposes, and then when you are ready, you can publish the federated schema to the Inigo Cloud.

-## Set Up a Federated Schema
+### 1. Set Up a Federated Schema

-You can use Inigo's `Gateway` configuration to setup your Apollo Federation v2 configuration as such:
+You can use Inigo's `Gateway` configuration to setup your Apollo Federation v2 configuration.
+This configuration references your local subgraph schemas, as shown in this example:

-`gateway.yml`
+File: `gateway.yaml`
 ```yaml
 kind: Gateway
 name: apollo-gateway-fed-2-demo